mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 git push origin <new_branch_name>
 ```

-And this for our specific example:
+And next is the workflow for our specific example:

 ```bash
 git checkout -b mozregression-aggregates